mawalou14/TodoManagementApi/README.md

 # Todo Management API

-The Todo Management API is a .NET Core web application designed to manage user todos and provide authentication services.
-It offers the following features:
+The Todo Management API is a .NET Core web application designed for managing user todos and providing authentication services.
+It includes orchestration support using Docker Compose.

+## Features

 - **User Authentication:**
-  - User registration with email and password.
+  - Register with email and password.
-  - User login with JWT token-based authentication.
+  - Login with JWT token-based authentication.
-  - Password hashing for secure storage.
+  - Password hashing for security.

 - **Todo Management:**
   - Create, retrieve, update, and delete todos.